New Revised Law on Rentals

 3) After the five years are ended, if there is no communication from any of the parties to not renew it, the contract will be extended for three more years, which gives the tenant greater stability as they are no longer exposed to the one year extension previously established in 2013.

-4) The mandatory extension of the contract will not proceed if, after the first year of its duration, the landlord informs the tenant they need the rented house to allocate it as permanent housing for himself or his relatives.
+4) The mandatory extension of the contract will not proceed if the owner has included in the contract that they may need the rented house back as permanent housing for himself , but not for selling.

 5) However this must be told to the lessee at least two months before the date on which the house will be needed and the tenant will be obliged to deliver the leased property within that period if the parties do not reach a different agreement.